July 10, 2014

 Kennedy, Leonoff, Murray, Raines and Tomimoto Honored with Team Awards

-The 2013-14 Yale women's ice hockey team gathered in the Kiphuth Trophy Room in Payne Whitney Gymnasium on Friday Mar.
+The 2013-14 Yale women's ice hockey team gathered in the Schley Room at Ingalls Rink on Friday Mar.
 28 for the annual team banquet.
 The Bulldogs announced the winners of the six team awards, honoring junior defenseman Aurora Kennedy (Mississauga, Ont.), junior goaltender Jaimie Leonoff (Montréal, Qué.), junior defenseman Madi Murray (Medicine Hat, Alta.), junior forward Jackie Raines (London, Ont.) and senior defenseman Tara Tomimoto (Calgary, Alta.)
 (Tomimoto won two awards).
 The Bulldogs also introduced Kennedy as the 2014-15 team captain.

 April 3, 2014

 Junior defenseman Aurora Kennedy (Mississauga, Ont.) has been elected captain of the Yale women’s ice hockey team for the 2014-15 season.
 Kennedy was selected by a team vote Wednesday Mar.
 26, and was introduced formally at the team’s post-season banquet Friday Mar.
 28 in the Schley Room at Ingalls Rink.